NatalieJClark/calculator/README.md

   - Square Root

 ## EXTENDED LEARNING TASK
-- Calculator with user input
+- Build a calculator with user input
   - Use prompt() to get user information to do the calculations
   - Use alert() to display the result